shoabahamed/kaggle_notebooks/README.md

 # kaggle_notebooks
-A repository to place all the Kaggle notebooks for competition and practice
+A repository to place portfollio Kaggle notebooks for competition and practice but will be deleted later